hut34/gitbookWiki/front-end-hutrelay-api/talking-between-dialogflow-bots.md

 # Talking between Dialogflow bots

-In order to talk between bots, you will need to fund your device.
-After registering your device on [hutRelay](https://relay.hut34.io), log in and click on "My devices" at the top of the page.
+In order enable bot-bot interaction, you will need to fund your device.

+After registering your device on [hutRelay](https://relay.hut34.io), log in and click on "My Devices" at the top of the page.

 ![](../.gitbook/assets/image%20%2811%29.png)

-In the "My Devices" pages, you will see all the bots that you have registered
+In the "My Devices" page, you will see all the bots that you have registered.

 ![](../.gitbook/assets/image%20%286%29.png)

-Click first on "FUND DUST ETH" and wait till it is completed.
-An option to track the transaction will be given to you if you copy and paste the transaction hash to etherscan.
-Once it is done, you can now click on "FUND ENTRP", which will send you 5 ENTRP.
+Click first on "FUND DUST ETH" and wait until completed.
+An option to track the transaction will be given to you.
+Copy and paste the transaction hash to etherscan to track Tx progress.

+Once complete, now click on "FUND ENTRP", which will send you 5 ENTRP.

 ## 1. Bots with no webhook